 - Power work – plyometrics (or jumping), hurdle work, repeated jumping work, landing mechanics work; and

-- Conditioning – from repeated sprint work to wrestling (remarkably metabolically demanding), up and down movements and lateral movements, all coupled with complex task drills and games.
+- Conditioning – from repeated sprint work to agility (remarkably metabolically demanding), up and down movements and lateral movements, all coupled with complex task drills and games.

 The aim of this program is to train for a ‘combine’ (a feature of the NFL Draft), which essentially is several measurable challenges.
 These challenges will cover every aspect on the energy system spectrum as well as power and strength and body composition.

 The program will culminate on Saturday 15th October, where from 7am till roughly 10am, the Final Challenge events will take place and the champions will be crowned (based on points scoring system weighted across the respective events).
 The combine (tests) will remain unknown until the night of the event.
 There will be team-based and individual based events.